OctopusDeploy/docs/docs/deployment-process/lifecycles/index.md

 - Environments in a phase can be defined as automatic deployment environments or manual deployment environments.
 - Phases can have a set number of environments that must be released to, before the next phase is available for deployment.

-A Lifecycle can have a default retention policy defined and each phase inherits this policy or can also have its own policy defined.

 ## Managing Lifecycles

 Lifecycles are managed by navigating to **{Library,Lifecyles}**.